RoySegall/gizra.com/app/_posts/2016-10-07-thoughts-about-training.md

 {% include setup %}

 It all started when I came across an ongoing Gizra calendar event with the title 'Scrum'.
 I didn't know the word and I wasn't invited to these meetings.
-But when I came across something unfamiliar, my curiosity took over.
+But it was something unfamiliar, and my curiosity peaked.
 So I used Google Translate, but the result I got did not make any sense:

 {% include thumbnail.html image_path="assets/images/posts/thoughts-about-training/scrum_google_translate.jpg" %}